spike-18/image-resampler/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (if provided).
+This project is not licensed.

 ## Acknowledgments

 - Thanks to the developers of NumPy, Pillow, Matplotlib, and Click for making high-quality tools available to the community.
 - Inspired by various image processing and interpolation techniques in the Python ecosystem.

----

-Feel free to modify this README to better suit your project's specifics or to add any additional details you find necessary.
+- Thanks to ChatGPT and DeepSeek